FransHk/Unive.rs/README.md

 # Unive.rs 🚀

 ## Description
-"Unive.rs" is a minimalistic, Newtonian simulation of celestial bodies in space for which I am developing a set of minimalist 2D physics utilities.
+"Unive.rs" is a minimalistic Newtonian simulation of celestial bodies in space for which I am developing a set of minimalist 2D physics utilities.
 All utilities are intentionally simplistic, pure Rust.

 ## General components